 Smoked Salmon Pasta Salad

-A few days ago, I came across a recipe that used smoked salmon in a hot pasta dish and I gave it a try.
+This little salad was inspired by a recipe I tried for a hot pasta dish using Smoked Salmon.
 I didn’t like it much, as it turned out, chiefly because, as with canned tuna, I find that the delicate and best flavors of smoked salmon are lost when it is heated.
 I still had some of the salmon left, however, and it struck me that pairing it with pasta in a cold preparation should work just fine.
-The recipe I settled upon for today’s post is not only very tasty, but dead easy to make…
+The recipe I settled upon for this post is not only very tasty, but dead easy to make.

 - ½ tsp.
 Garlic Paste;